Skip to main content

 Dustin Savely

-Human Resources Manager
+Human Resources Director

 Dustin Savely has been in the Human Resources field for 15 years working predominantly in the retail industry.
 He began his career as a single store HR manager and eventually worked his way up to regional HR manager.
 What he loves about HR is that the profession is ever-changing to make things better, whether it be implementing new strategies to help employees with their development, effective training plans, new HR technologies and tools, or partnering with top-level managers to find ways of improving processes to help the company reach its objectives.
 He loves helping employees reach and realize their fullest potential as well as being an advocate for diversity.